MrsRina/onepop/README.md

 # credit
 - Client base, modules & ui/gui - Rina
-- Protection sys & obfuscatoin - Doctor-Swag
+- Protection sys & obfuscation - Doctor-Swag
 - Leader of discord server & contributor (origin client creator) - Hero

  Thank you for who bought the Onepop client, I really can not forget how much it helped me!